biruk-k7/Goldilocks-Game/src/README.txt

 in the terminal; no command line arguments needed.

 After running it, the usage of the program is pretty simple.
-To control the spaceship, use wasd keys (w: move up, s: move down, d: move right, a: move left). the world will be generated as you go.
-Other functionality will be added soon :)
+To control the spaceship, use WASD keys (w: move up, s: move down, d: move right, a: move left).
+Aim with your mouse and left click in a direction to shoot bullets.